ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Whose gender is genderqueer?
 * How to get to the ENS Lyon?
 * What albums did Pearl Jam record? (record est probablement mal taggé)
+* Which movies does Quentin Tarantino star in? (idem)
+* Which movies did Quentin Tarantino direct, but not star in?